mludvig/aws-ssm-tools/README.md

     Obviously the **Security Groups** of your other instances must allow SSH access from the IP or SG of your tunnelling instance.

+5. **Forward a port** and connect to it on the local EC2 resource.

+    We will connect to a MySQL RDS on port tcp/3306 **locally*

+    ```
+    $ ssm-tunnel-local-port -v tunnel-test --port 3306
+    ```

+    Leave it running and from another shell connect using mysql client
+    ```
+    $ mysql -h 127.0.0.1 -u dbadmin -p
+    ```

-5. **Forward a port** and connect to an non EC2 resource in the VPC through it.
+6. **Forward a port** and connect to an non EC2 resource in the VPC through it.

     We will connect to a MySQL RDS on port tcp/3306

     ```
-    $ ssm-tunnel-port -v tunnel-test --port 3306 --endpoint myrds.ap-southeast-2.rds.amazonaws.com --os-user ec2-user --az ap-southeast-2a
+    $ ssm-tunnel-remote-port -v tunnel-test --port 3306 --endpoint myrds.ap-southeast-2.rds.amazonaws.com --os-user ec2-user --az ap-southeast-2a
     ```

     Leave it running and from another shell connect using mysql client